insertjokehere/willhughes.name/content/post/comments_on_recent_problems_with_wosign.md

 <!--more-->

+_The situation is ongoing, see updates at the bottom of the post_

 For context, WoSign are a certificate authority who participate in (among others) the Mozilla Root Trust program, and as such are able to issue TLS certificates which are trusted by most internet users.
 Recently it has been discovered that WoSign have mis-issued a number of certificates, some through software bugs and some through bad policy.

 ### The Original Message